 Everyday activities can cause serious brain injuries.
 When a parent is trying to make sure their kids are safe, some simple preventative steps can make a great difference.

-Tracey Fejt, injury prevention coordinator at Banner’s Cardon Children’s Medical Center, warns that deaths and traumatic brain injuries are on a rise.
+Tracey Fejt, injury prevention coordinator at Banner Children’s at Desert in Mesa, AZ, warns that deaths and traumatic brain injuries are on a rise.
 However, there are many proactive steps families can take to protect their children.

 Within the home, Fejt suggests parents: